-This is a select women's choir.
-Members are required to have at least one year in Women's Choir, or show exceptional ability.
-This group is a touring choir.
-Members should be prepared to fund-raise for tours and traveling opportunities.
-Students will study music theory, sight reading, and music appreciation through class participation, performance and District Music Festival.
-Prerequisite(s): Audition and selection required
+This is a select choir for students with voices in the treble range.
+Members are required to have at least one year in Treble Choir, or show exceptional ability.
+Students will study more advanced music theory concepts, sight reading, and music appreciation through class participation, performance and District Music Festival.
+Prerequisite(s): Audition and selection required.